New intel on the 2025 NFL draft stock of Ole Miss QB Jaxson Dart

 UGA football is no longer in the mix to land the top player in the transfer portal, who is expected to commit to Ole Miss, What is next?

-The Georgia Bulldogs are no longer considered a contender to land the nation’s top ranked transfer portal prospect, Georgia Tech wide receiver Eric Singleton.
+The Georgia Bulldogs are no longer considered a contender to land the nation’s top-ranked transfer portal prospect, Georgia Tech wide receiver Eric Singleton.
 Georgia was once named as the leader for Singleton, but times have changed.

-Singleton recently did not include UGA when he named his top five schools.
+Singleton did not include UGA when he named his top five schools.
 The Georgia Tech transfer puts Ole Miss, Texas, Auburn, Miami and LSU in his top schools.
-247Sports projects that Singleton will commit to the Ole Miss Rebels.
+247Sports projects Singleton will commit to the Ole Miss Rebels.

 Singleton led Georgia Tech in receiving during the 2024 college football season with 56 catches for 754 yards and three touchdowns.
 Singleton added 131 rushing yards and a rushing touchdown on 21 carries.

 Wide receiver remains a position of need for Georgia in the transfer portal.
-UGA is looking into several different receivers in the portal including Kentucky receiver Dane Key.
+UGA is looking into several different receivers in the portal, including Kentucky receiver Dane Key.
 Georgia has also displayed interest in LSU receiver transfer CJ Daniels.

 Report: Former Arkansas CB was committed to Texas A&M before flipping to Ole Miss